alvarolop/hackathon-ai-madrid/README.md

 This hackathon is your opportunity to explore these technologies and create impactful solutions for real-world problems. 🌍

+## Key Technologies

+* **Docling**: An open-source tool for advanced document parsing and conversion.
+  * Supports formats like PDFs, DOCX, PPTX, and HTML 📑.
+  * Integrates with tools like LlamaIndex and LangChain for RAG tasks 🦙.
+  * Preserves context in complex layouts (e.g., multi-column text or tables spanning pages) 📊.
+* **Red Hat OpenShift AI**: A hybrid cloud platform optimized for deploying generative AI workloads 🌐.
+    * Helps you in all levels of MLops: develop, train, productize, and serve ⚡.
+    * Combines IBM’s Granite LLMs with Red Hat’s InstructLab tools 🛠️.
+    * Enables fine-tuning and deployment of custom models across cloud environments 🚉.

 ## Who Should Participate?